-Oribella has been expanded contiguously to where the project now adjoins Orosur Mining Inc.'s ("Orosur"; TSX/AIM: OMI) Anza Project, which contains the APTA vein deposit and the Charrascala porphyryepithermal anomalies.
+Oribella has been expanded contiguously to where the project now adjoins Orosur Mining Inc.'s ("Orosur"; TSX/AIM: OMI) Anza Project, which contains the APTA vein deposit and the Charrascala porphyry-epithermal anomalies.
 Oribella was expanded to the northwest where it is now within 3 km of AngloGold's Nuevo Guintar Project where epithermal mineralization is reported in two drill-holes (source: AngloGold Q3-2017, "Exploration Update").
+Following these expansions, Oribella now comprises a total of 24,243 hectares.